-Insert Node

-Inserts a node or junction within an existing airway.
+Insert Node Inserts a node or junction within an existing airway.
 The airway is split into two airways as a result.
 This node can then be moved or joined into by other airways.

-Hint : Drawing an airway into the middle of another airway will automatically create a new node or junction into the joined airway.
+Hint: Drawing an airway into the middle of another airway will automatically create a new node or junction into the joined airway.

-Reverse

-Reverses the direction of the selected airway.
+Reverse Reverses the direction of the selected airway.
 The direction of the airway, and the airflow within the airway is reversed.
 Fan, fixed flows and pressures are also reversed.

-Message Boxes

-Message boxes allow text and messages to be place in the display, independent of airways.
-The message boxes can be coloured and sized individually, and can be locked at a specific screen location, or positioned in 3D coordinates so that it moves and rotates with the rest of the model.
+Message Boxes Message boxes allow text and messages to be placed in the display, with the option of being independent of airways.
+The message boxes can be coloured and sized individually, and can be locked at a specific screen location, onto an airway, or positioned in 3D coordinates so that it moves and rotates with the rest of the model.